Chemical Pesticides Building up in Frogs

 Twelve pesticides found

 The researchers found 12 different pesticides or their resulting chemical residues in the bodies of frogs taken from one or more of these sites.
-The most frequently detected pesticides within the frogs included two fungicides – pyraclostrobin and tebuconazole -and one herbicide – simazine.
+The most frequently detected pesticides within the frogs included two fungicides – pyraclostrobin and tebuconazole.
+Then there was one herbicide – simazine.

 Tebuconazole was found in all of the samples except for one.
 Its detection frequency range from 30% to 60% of samples detected.

 One of the more pervasive pesticide chemical found was DDE which is a degraded metabolite of DDT.
-As DDT was banned in 1972, this illustrated how long pesticides can continue to bioaccumulate within the species – including humans.
+As DDT was banned in 1972, this illustrated how long pesticides can continue to bioaccumulate within the body.

 How the pesticides get to the frogs